jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

 3. With the services up (mainly FastAPI), you can run tests via the eval task or manually running `CURL` commands:

+    NOTE: Make sure the FastAPI service is up by running either:
+    ```
+    # From step 1 above
+    task aws-dev:up # automatically uses PORT 8000

+    # Or spin up the FastAPI service by itself
+    task execute-proj-docker PROJ=movie-sentiment-fastapi PORT=8000
+    ```

-    Using the evaluator script in `assets/scrpits/evaluator.py` via task:
+    Then, use the evaluator script in `assets/scrpits/evaluator.py` via task:
     ```bash
     task aws-dev:eval
     ```